DJI Mini 2 vs Mavic Air 2 – Core Features

 DJI Mini 2 vs Mavic Air 2

-I like to start these comparisons with the camera which the main feature of any drone that is used for photography.
-Both the DJI Mini 2 and the Mavic Air 2 are two fo the best drones with a camera and an excellent choice for professional drone photography.
+I like to start these comparisons with the camera which is the main feature of any drone that is used for photography.
+The DJI Mavic Air is the clear winner in this area, it comes with a larger image sensor, more megapixels, better quality images and 8-bit colour depth for its videos.

 The DJI Mini 2 comes with a huge upgrade to the original Mavic Mini, it now comes with a camera that records HD video footage in 4k at 30fps or 1080p at 60fps.
 It has a recording speed of 100Mbps and is stabilised by a 3-axis motorised gimbal that will make your videos and images free from any kind of distortion.
 The camera has a 1/2.3-inch CMOS sensor that can capture images in 12MP and shoots in both RAW and JPEG.
 The camera has 2* digital zoom capabilities at 4k and 2.7k plus it has a 2* lossless digital zoom capability at 1080.

-The Mavic Air 2 also comes with a 4k camera, it has a bigger lens which will please professional photographers and it comes with more advanced features.
-The camera uses Quad Bayer sensors, and it captures images in both JPEG and DNG RAW formats.
-The camera shoots images in 12MP and 48MP and comes with HDR support that will allow you to capture more colour details in every image.
+The Mavic Air 2 also comes with a 4k camera, it has a bigger image sensor which will please professional photographers and it comes with more advanced features.
+The camera uses Quad Bayer technology that allows it to capture sharper images with better colour details, and it captures images in both JPEG and DNG RAW formats.
+The camera shoots images in 12MP and 48MP and comes with multiple photography modes.
 It records video footage in 4k at 60fps at a speed of 120Mbps and records in both MP4/MOV.
-Other advanced features of the camera include recording 8k hyperlapse videos, capturing different types of Panorama photography and it has a SmartPhoto mode that uses advanced algorithms to produce the perfect photo with little effort.
+Other advanced features of the camera include recording 8k time-lapse videos, capturing different types of Panorama photography and it has a SmartPhoto mode that uses advanced algorithms to produce the perfect photo with little effort.

 DJI Mini 2 vs Mavic Air 2 – Design